CVS Health Co. (NYSE:CVS) Shares Sold by Calamos Advisors LLC

-Calamos Advisors LLC lowered its position in CVS Health Co.
-(NYSE:CVS – Get Rating) by 13.8% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 299,139 shares of the pharmacy operator’s stock after selling 47,838 shares during the quarter.
-Calamos Advisors LLC’s holdings in CVS Health were worth $27,877,000 at the end of the most recent quarter.
+Calamos Advisors LLC lowered its holdings in CVS Health Co.
+(NYSE:CVS – Get Rating) by 13.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 299,139 shares of the pharmacy operator’s stock after selling 47,838 shares during the period.
+Calamos Advisors LLC’s holdings in CVS Health were worth $27,877,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in CVS.
-SRS Capital Advisors Inc. boosted its holdings in CVS Health by 105.8% in the third quarter.
-SRS Capital Advisors Inc. now owns 284 shares of the pharmacy operator’s stock valued at $27,000 after purchasing an additional 146 shares during the last quarter.
-Godsey & Gibb Inc. acquired a new position in shares of CVS Health in the 4th quarter valued at approximately $28,000.
-Karp Capital Management Corp purchased a new position in shares of CVS Health during the 3rd quarter valued at approximately $30,000.
-EWG Elevate Inc. acquired a new stake in shares of CVS Health during the fourth quarter worth approximately $32,000.
-Finally, Coston McIsaac & Partners bought a new stake in shares of CVS Health in the second quarter worth $34,000.
-77.29% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds have also made changes to their positions in CVS.
+SRS Capital Advisors Inc. increased its holdings in CVS Health by 105.8% in the 3rd quarter.
+SRS Capital Advisors Inc. now owns 284 shares of the pharmacy operator’s stock valued at $27,000 after purchasing an additional 146 shares in the last quarter.
+Godsey & Gibb Inc. purchased a new stake in shares of CVS Health during the 4th quarter valued at about $28,000.
+Karp Capital Management Corp acquired a new position in CVS Health during the 3rd quarter worth approximately $30,000.
+EWG Elevate Inc. acquired a new stake in CVS Health in the fourth quarter valued at approximately $32,000.
+Finally, Coston McIsaac & Partners purchased a new stake in shares of CVS Health during the second quarter valued at approximately $34,000.
+Hedge funds and other institutional investors own 77.29% of the company’s stock.

-Several research analysts have weighed in on the stock.
-Morgan Stanley raised their price objective on shares of CVS Health from $119.00 to $120.00 and gave the stock an “overweight” rating in a report on Friday, January 13th.
-Royal Bank of Canada reiterated an “outperform” rating and issued a $115.00 price target on shares of CVS Health in a research note on Thursday, February 9th.
-Bank of America cut their price objective on CVS Health from $111.00 to $104.00 and set a “buy” rating on the stock in a research note on Friday, March 31st.
-Jefferies Financial Group lifted their target price on CVS Health from $130.00 to $143.00 and gave the stock a “buy” rating in a research report on Thursday, February 9th.
-Finally, Wells Fargo & Company dropped their price target on CVS Health from $106.00 to $101.00 and set an “equal weight” rating on the stock in a research report on Tuesday, January 3rd.
-Two equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-According to MarketBeat.com, CVS Health has an average rating of “Moderate Buy” and a consensus target price of $118.24.
+A number of research firms recently weighed in on CVS.
+Jefferies Financial Group raised their price target on shares of CVS Health from $130.00 to $143.00 and gave the company a “buy” rating in a report on Thursday, February 9th.
+Raymond James dropped their target price on CVS Health from $115.00 to $110.00 and set an “outperform” rating on the stock in a research report on Thursday, February 9th.
+Wells Fargo & Company reduced their price target on CVS Health from $106.00 to $101.00 and set an “equal weight” rating for the company in a report on Tuesday, January 3rd.
+StockNews.com assumed coverage on CVS Health in a report on Thursday, March 16th.
+They set a “buy” rating on the stock.
+Finally, Bank of America decreased their price target on shares of CVS Health from $111.00 to $104.00 and set a “buy” rating for the company in a research report on Friday, March 31st.
+Two equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $118.24.

 CVS Health Trading Up 0.2 %

-CVS Health (NYSE:CVS – Get Rating) last issued its quarterly earnings data on Wednesday, February 8th.
-The pharmacy operator reported $1.99 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.92 by $0.07.
+CVS Health (NYSE:CVS – Get Rating) last posted its earnings results on Wednesday, February 8th.
+The pharmacy operator reported $1.99 EPS for the quarter, beating the consensus estimate of $1.92 by $0.07.
+The company had revenue of $83.85 billion during the quarter, compared to analyst estimates of $76.37 billion.
 CVS Health had a return on equity of 15.75% and a net margin of 1.29%.
-The business had revenue of $83.85 billion during the quarter, compared to analyst estimates of $76.37 billion.
-During the same period in the prior year, the company posted $1.98 EPS.
-The business’s revenue for the quarter was up 9.5% compared to the same quarter last year.
-Sell-side analysts expect that CVS Health Co. will post 8.83 earnings per share for the current year.
+The business’s revenue was up 9.5% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.98 earnings per share.
+On average, equities analysts forecast that CVS Health Co. will post 8.83 earnings per share for the current year.

 The business also recently announced a quarterly dividend, which will be paid on Monday, May 1st.
-Investors of record on Friday, April 21st will be given a $0.605 dividend.
-The ex-dividend date is Thursday, April 20th.
+Shareholders of record on Friday, April 21st will be paid a $0.605 dividend.
 This represents a $2.42 dividend on an annualized basis and a yield of 3.17%.
-CVS Health’s dividend payout ratio is presently 77.56%.
+The ex-dividend date of this dividend is Thursday, April 20th.
+CVS Health’s payout ratio is 77.56%.

 CVS Health Corp. is a health solutions company, which engages in the provision of healthcare services.
 It operates through the following segments: Pharmacy Services, Retail or Long-Term Care, Health Care Benefits, and Corporate and Other.
 The Pharmacy Services segment focuses on the pharmacy benefit management solutions.